 Editors Note: This article has been updated since its original posting date.

 I get multiple calls weekly asking how long a car will last.
-While it is always just a guess, I base my answers on listener feedback and personal experience.
+While it is always just an educated guess, I base my answers on listener feedback and personal experience.

 The importance of lubricants.